ISISComputingGroup/EPICS-IOC_Test_Framework/README.md

 To add a another suite of tests:
 * Create a Python file.
 This no longer has to have a specific name, but try to give it a name similar to the IOC and emulator so that it is easy to find.
 * Ensure your test suite has the essential attributes `IOCS` and `TEST_MODES` (see below for more details)
-* Create a test class (deriving from `unittest.TestCase`) in your module.
+* Create a test class (deriving from `unittest.TestCase`) in your module and fill it with tests.
 This no longer has to have a specific name.
 You can have multiple test classes within a test module, all of them will be executed.
-* Fill the class with tests (see below).
-* Add your new tests to run_all_tests.bat, this is the easiest way to run your new tests.
+* Done!

 ### The `IOCS` attribute